 Fuji Five Lakes

 With a backdrop that includes Mount Fuji itself, it should come as no surprise that Fuji Five Lakes is a stunning region.
-In keeping with its name, the area spans across five beautiful lakes like Lake Ashi making it an ideal place for waterside camping and fishing.
+In keeping with its name, the area spans five beautiful lakes like Lake Ashi making it an ideal place for waterside camping and fishing.
 Fuji Five Lakes also boasts natural hot springs with wonderful views.
 It is a family-friendly destination where you can truly forget your troubles and relax amongst some of Japan’s most beautiful scenery.

 The Shiraito Falls